Epicuri0us/YetiJS/README.md

 YetiJS uses a few libraries and tools:

 - Box2DWeb, a JavaScript port of the beautiful Box2D physics library
+- SAT (Separating Axis Theorem) from xxxx is a vary fast way to check if convex polygons collide
 - xxxx

 Documentation
 ------
-I used xxxx to create a class-documentation like you maybe know it from javadoc.
+I used JSDoc 3 to create a class-documentation similar to javadoc.
 It's accessible here: xxxx

 Start a new YetiJS-project
 ------